.NET HELP

 C# Absolute Value (How It Works For Developers)

-In C#, the absolute value refers to the distance of a number from zero, disregarding whether it is positive or negative.
-This tutorial aims to introduce the absolute value function in C# in a beginner-friendly manner, focusing on practical uses and coding examples.
-We'll also learn about the IronPDF library later in the article.
+In C#, the absolute value refers to the distance of a number from zero, either positive or negative.
+In this guide, we’ll introduce the absolute value function in C# in a beginner-friendly manner, focusing on practical uses and coding examples.

 Introduction to Absolute Value in C#

-In C#, the Math class provides a method named Abs, which calculates the absolute value of different numerical types such as int, double, float, long, decimal, etc. The absolute value of a number is its value without regard to its sign.
-The absolute values of both 8 and -8 are 8.
+In C#, the Math class provides a method named Abs, which calculates the absolute value of different numerical types such as int, double, float, long, decimal, etc. The absolute value of a number is its value without regard to its sign - for example, both 8 and -8 have an absolute value of just 8.

 Syntax of Absolute Value in C#